aledesa/Open-Source-Models-with-Hugging-Face/README.md

 # Open Source Models with Hugging Face

-Notes form the course [Open Source Models with Hugging Face](https://learn.deeplearning.ai/courses/open-source-models-hugging-face/lesson/ci5d5/introduction?courseName=open-source-models-hugging-face).
+Notes from the course [Open Source Models with Hugging Face](https://learn.deeplearning.ai/courses/open-source-models-hugging-face/lesson/ci5d5/introduction?courseName=open-source-models-hugging-face).
 # Disclaimer

 These notes are for my own backups and for future readings.
 All mistakes are my own.